jobinthompu/etleap-redshift-dev-days/README.md

 - Click Delete.
 - Click “Delete Stack”.

 This will take few minutes to delete all the resources.

+## 10. Conclusion